 The collection of famous Broadway playwrights, directors, actors, dancers and singers includes James Earl Jones, Laurence Fishburne, Anika Noni Rose, Denzel Washington, Lloyd Richards, George C. Wolfe, Brian Stokes Mitchell, Gregory Hines, Keith David, Charles Dutton, Angela Bassett, Courtney Vance, Delroy Lindo, Leslie Uggams, Terrence Howard, Jennifer Holiday, Jeffrey Wright, Anne Duquesnay, Dule Hill, Phylicia Rashad, Audra MacDonald, Stephanie Mills, Savion Glovier, Kenny Leon, Andre DeShields, Viola Davis, Hope Clarke, Ruben Santiago Hudson, Chandra Wilson and many more have found Broadway work much easier in the 21st Century.

 Perhaps the best sign of progress is when Broadway renamed a prominent theatre to honor August Wilson only two weeks after his death in 2005.
-And in 2018, we have Denzel Washington making a celebrated return to Broadway in a revival of The Iceman Cometh at the Bernard Jacobs Theatre.
+And in 2018, we had Denzel Washington making a celebrated return to Broadway in a revival of The Iceman Cometh at the Bernard Jacobs Theatre.
+John Legend starred in Jesus Christ Superstar in Broadway style show telecast live from Marcy Avenue Armory in Brooklyn.
+Legend won an Emmy award for the show and became one of the few people to win EGOT (Emmy, Grammy, Oscar, Tony) awards.